SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 **Editing documents locally** on your machine sometimes consumes unnecessary energy when additional features are running in the background of your program.
 For example, you can save energy by turning off automatic grammar/spell check (and activate it for final review of a document, for example).
 If your document is very large and you use cloud storage or a network drive, consider turning off the autosave function, or adjust it to a larger interval in order to reduce synchronisation traffic.
 Also check for further features in your text editor that may not be required to run all the time – essentially everything that checks the text permanently in the background and needs to go through large vocabularies.

+**Videoconferencing** is less carbon intensive with cameras switched off.
+This is a complex area, however, since it relates to human sociality and connection.
+If we try to be too strict about seeing one another's faces online, could this start to impact our decisions to travel vs. working remotely?
+In the future, better data on the impact of work-related videoconferencing may help to decide whether this is a carbon-saving measure worth prioritising.
+For now, we recommend experimenting with a mixture of cameras on and cameras off, especially once working relationships are well-established.

 ## How to communicate within your team